Skip to main content

 If MCC comes back after treatment, further treatment depends on where it comes back and what types of treatment were used before.

 If the cancer comes back on the skin where it first started, surgery (with wider margins) can often be done to try to remove it.
 This might be followed by radiation therapy to the area if it hasn’t been given before.
-If the nearby lymph nodes haven't been treated, they might be removed and/or treated with radiation.
-Some doctors might consider giving chemotherapy as well, but it’s not clear how helpful this might be.
+If surgery can't be done, radiation therapy might be an option.
+If the nearby lymph nodes haven't been treated, they might be removed and/or treated with radiation as well.
+Some doctors might consider giving immunotherapy as well, but it’s not clear how helpful this might be.

-If the cancer comes back in the nearby lymph nodes and they have not been treated before, they might be removed and/or treated with radiation.
-Some doctors might consider giving chemotherapy too, but, again, it’s not clear how helpful this is.
+If the cancer comes back in the nearby lymph nodes and they haven't been treated before, they might be removed and/or treated with radiation.
+Some doctors might consider giving immunotherapy too, but, again, it’s not clear how helpful this is.

 The benefits of each treatment need to be weighed against the side effects they might cause.
 Be sure you understand the goal of each treatment and its possible downsides before starting treatment.